 The bank will process the last selection received as of 10:00 p.m.
 ET (before posting) each business day.
 Therefore, in the example above, the last opt-out choice would be applied to the account the next business day.

 Only one authorized signer per account has to opt in for Overdraft Coverage.

 Yes, you do have the option to add Overdraft Coverage to the Spend account in your Virtual Wallet.
-The Virtual Wallet Spend account comes with Overdraft Protection via links from both the Reserve and Growth accounts.
 Opting in to Overdraft Coverage would provide you with an additional layer of coverage for your ATM and everyday (one-time) debit card transactions on your Spend account in the event you exhaust all of your Overdraft Protection funds.
-If you do not opt in, your ATM and everyday (one-time) debit card transactions will be declined if you do not have sufficient funds in your Spend, Reserve and Growth accounts to cover the transaction.
+If you do not opt in, your ATM and everyday (one-time) debit card transactions will be declined if you do not have sufficient funds in your linked overdraft protection accounts.
 Overdraft Coverage is available on the Spend account only.